Introduction

 Isotropic steel |

-Good resilience in medium stability zones as a result of high tensile characteristics and isotropic deformation properties (e.g. flat elements like door outer panel, bonnet) |
+Good elasticity in areas of medium stability due to the presence of high tensile and isotropic deformation properties (e.g. flat elements such as the outer door panel, bonnet) |

 220, 260 |